 When looking for apartments, think about your life over the past year.
 Did you entertain guests at your home?
 How many?
 How often?
 Did you have a few friends over to watch a football game, or did you throw a large formal dinner party?
 If you expect your social life to change significantly—for example, you’re used to dorm life because you just graduated from college—think realistically about how you plan to socialize and spend your free time.

 If you want to entertain but expect your space to be limited, you still have options.
 Some apartment communities offer private entertaining spaces with kitchens or outdoor grills that you can use for occasional parties or events.
-This can be a great amenity.
 You can also get creative with the space you have.
 For example, you could invest in furniture that is easier to move around if you want to entertain more frequently — there are a lot of attractive, modern options available.

 Plan your workspace